suncoast-devs/handbook/lessons/js-intro/variables.md

 Because TypeScript is
 [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler) to the
-JavaScript language our browsers (and other tools) know how to execute, it will not _prevent_ this code from executing when we reach the JavaScript execution stage.
+JavaScript language, our browsers (and other tools) know how to execute it will not _prevent_ this code from executing when we reach the JavaScript execution stage.